Lake Forest Dethatching Lawn Services

 Lake Forest’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Northmoor: Post-WWII development, moderate tree cover, high water table in spring, mixed bluegrass and perennial ryegrass, some HOA-managed areas.
+- Northmoor: Post-WWII development, moderate tree cover, poorly drained clay soils, high water table in spring, mixed bluegrass and ryegrass.

 Lake Forest Municipal Ordinances for Landscaping Operations & Equipment Use